Last Updated on January 4, 2021 by Jack Sanders

 These Irish Setter boots are made with Briar Turbo Vegas full-grain leather of extremely high quality that will last a very long time.

-In addition, they come with heat resistant outsoles that will be unaffected even at 475 degrees Fahrenheit or higher, which was something really valuable for me, as I normally walk on abrasive surfaces.
+Also, they come with heat resistant outsoles that will be unaffected even at 475 degrees Fahrenheit or higher, which was something really valuable for me, as I normally walk on abrasive surfaces.

 Finally, and adding to the durability description of these boots, the Irish Setter 83605 boots came built following the Goodyear welt construction method, which is very famous for its sturdiness, making them one of the most durable work boots I’ve ever tested.